neerazz/TriArchitect-Agent/resources/paper/main.md

 2.  **Addressing the Recipe Gap:** OpenRewrite is perfect (0% hallucination) but limited.
 It achieves 62.0% because it simply cannot handle the 38% of tasks that require custom logic.
 TriArchitect handles these "Recipe Gaps" effectively.

 ### 6.3 Qualitative Case Study: The "ComplexService" Migration
-(Category 3: Success Stories and Applications)

-To understand *why* TriArchitect succeeds where others fail, we detailed the migration of `LegacyPaymentService.java` from a financial application.
+To understand *why* TriArchitect succeeds where others fail, I detailed the migration of `LegacyPaymentService.java` from a financial application.

 **The Challenge:**
 The class used `javax.xml.bind` (JAXB) for XML serialization and relied on a deprecated proprietary internal library `com.legacy.AuthUtil`.